Winners of the 2021–2022 Innovation Awards Take Center Stage

 Alain THIERRY, Researcher at Inserm (UMR IRCM – Montpellier Research Institute)

-Alain Thierry is currentlyInsermResearch Director at the IRCM and heads the "Biomarkers for Precision Medicine in Oncology" team.
-Fifteen years ago, he began fundamental research on circulating DNA, which quickly revealed strong potential for clinical applications and innovations.
-This work now makes it possible to determine the choice of treatment, detect residual disease after surgery, monitor recurrence, and detect resistance to treatment.
-Alain Thierry's team is considered one of the best in the world in this field.
+Alain Thierry is currently anInsermResearch Director at the IRCM and leads the “Precision Medicine Biomarkers in Oncology” team.
+Fifteen years ago, he began fundamental research on circulating DNA, which quickly revealed significant potential for clinical applications and innovation.
+Today, this research enables the selection of treatment options, the detection of residual disease after surgery, the monitoring of recurrence, and the detection of treatment resistance.
+Alain Thierry’s team is considered one of the world’s leading teams in this field.

 Social Sciences Division

-Mathematics, Computer Science, Physics, and Systems Division
+Department of Mathematics, Computer Science, Physics, and Systems

 Vincent CREUZE, Professor the University of Montpellier (UMR LIRMM – Montpellier Laboratory of Computer Science, Robotics, and Microelectronics)

-Vincent Creuze's work focuses on "small" underwater robots weighing less than 100 kg designed atLIRMM.
-These innovations are now used daily by French archaeologists at depths of up to 2,500 meters, both for scientific missions to study and preserve heritage and for missions in the public interest.
+Vincent Creuze’s work focuses on the “small” underwater robots weighing less than 100 kg developed atthe LIRMM.
+These innovations are now used daily by French archaeologists at depths of up to 2,500 meters, both for scientific missions aimed at studying and preserving cultural heritage and for missions in the public interest.
 Vincent Creuze has been working since 2014 in collaboration with the Ministry of Culture, Department of Underwater and Submarine Archaeological Research.
-Thanks to these innovations, France is currently the leading country in the daily use of robots specialized in underwater archaeology.
+Thanks to these innovations, France is currently the first country to use robots specialized in underwater archaeology on a daily basis.
 This French expertise in deep-sea archaeology is recognized worldwide by archaeologists and scientists and has received significant media coverage.

 Agronomy – Environment – Biodiversity Division

-Magali GIES, Postdoctoral researcher at CIRAD (UMR Qualisud)
+Magali GIES, Postdoctoral Researcher at CIRAD (UMR Qualisud)

 Chemistry Division

-Habib BELAID, Postdoctoral researcher at the CNRS (UMR IEM European Institute of Membranes)
+Habib BELAID, Postdoctoral Researcher at the CNRS (UMR IEM European Institute of Membranes)

-Habib Belaid is a postdoctoral researcher atthe European Membrane Institute(IEM) in Montpellier.
+Habib Belaid is a postdoctoral researcher atthe European Institute of Membranes(IEM) in Montpellier.
 His work focuses on the synthesis and characterization of biomaterials for healthcare applications.
-It has led to the development of new formulations of printable composite materials with biocompatible and bioresorbable properties, as well as bioactive and antibacterial properties.
-The launch of a new product and service will address a major health issue in the field of bone tissue engineering in dentistry and oncology.
+His research has led to the development of new formulations of printable composite materials with biocompatible and bioresorbable properties, as well as bioactive and antibacterial properties.
+The launch of a new product and service will address a major health challenge in the field of bone tissue engineering in dentistry and oncology.